-Making these slippers, like the birthday socks, proved to be quite challenging and I felt like I was undoing more than doing.
+Making these bear slippers proved to be quite challenging and I felt like I was undoing more than doing.
 But the thing that really made these progress slowly was a moment of crochet cockiness when I thought, “I’ll remember, I’ll know what I’m talking about when I go back and review.”
 (If you follow me on Instagram you may have seen how I overlapped 2 or possibly 3 patterns thinking I was working on one…).
 I learned a very valuable lesson to always take careful notes.
 But once I had the design figured out and one slipper was finished the rest went by smoothly.

-For this pair of slippers I decided to experiment with Plasti Dip, which I will blog about in a future post.
+For this pair of bear slippers I decided to experiment with Plasti Dip for the paws, which I will blog about in a future post.

 Pattern Notes: Foot and Leg are worked in rounds, join with slip stitch at end of each round, starting chain does not count as a stitch.